Coleocephalocereus

 Coleocephalocereus is a genus of erect and semi-erect columnar cacti from Brazil.
 These species develop a cephalium with wool and bristles.
 They are common to the inselbergs of the Brazilian Atlantic rainforest, and can comprise a dominant portion of the flora in these isolated, dome-shaped rocky outcrops.

 Species

-Synonymy

-The genus Buiningia Buxb. has been brought into synonymy with this genus.
+As of September 2023, Plants of the World Online accepted the following species: